-That prompted us to do a bit of research on the subject after the meeting, and to our surprise, we discovered that there’s no clear definition of a startup in global terms as well.
+That prompted us to do a bit of research on the subject after the meeting.
+To our surprise, we discovered that there’s no clear definition of a startup in global terms as well.

 According to Merriam-Webster, start-up means “the act or an instance of setting in operation or motion”.
-The Oxford dictionary ads an additional element stating that a startup is also “A newly established business”.
-So based on this, to be considered a startup one would need to be a newly established company that is starting its business operation.
+The Oxford dictionary ads an additional element.
+It says that a startup is also “A newly established business”.
+Thus, in order to consider a company a startup, it would need to be newly established and starting its business operation.
 But this definition seems a bit too narrow.

-Taking into consideration the business lifecycle of a company, from idea generation to maturity, being a startup is simply one of the stages of development of a company; to be exact, it is usually the second stage of the lifecycle, characterized by launching the company towards the realization of the business idea.
+Taking into consideration the business lifecycle of a company, from idea generation to maturity, being a startup is simply one of the stages of development of a company.
+To be exact, it is usually the second stage of the lifecycle, that characterizes with the launch of the company.

-Although this is consistent with the previous definition, we can also agree that not every newly established micro/small company can be considered a startup company.
+Although this is consistent with the previous definition, we can also agree that not every newly established micro/small company is a startup company.
 So what is the necessary component that differentiates startups from every other newly established micro/small enterprise?

 There are some other available definitions out there that could shed some light on this question.
 An especially interesting one is from Steve Blank: